Flora-King/my_wage_calculator/README.md

 * PEP8 PYTHON VALIDATOR

+There are no outstanding error after. validatin gmy code in PEP8 validator

 <img width="1123" alt="Screenshot 2023-03-13 at 19 05 46" src="https://user-images.githubusercontent.com/106548101/224804515-9cf1e7fb-6d8f-4a19-a46b-dfacb8431da6.png">

-* Accessibility
+## Accessibility
- * I have validted that accessibility is good.
-My accessibility report shows a low perfomance report.
-This is due to the many font awesome icons i have used in this website.
+ * Due to the uniqueness of this project, it not possible to test and validate accessibility

-### Bugs and Errors
+## Bugs and Errors

 #### Solved
 * The while loop to valid that entered tax code was correct format, was running non-stop.
 I eventually stopped it by applying the correct indent to the code